FarronF/limerick-council-meetings/meetings/2019/07/15-Monthly Meeting of Metropolitan District of Limerick/Minutes - Special Meeting of Metropolitan District of Limerick - 20th June 2019.md

 part of this inspection programme as was the civic amenity centre which is in the car park of

 the depot.
-Following these inspections safety issues were highlighted.--- 2
+Following these inspections safety issues were highlighted.
+---
+2

 Mr. Cooney referred to the pictures contained within the presentation and outlined the